 To save the most money, like with most hosting providers, sign up for the 36-month plan.
-Keep in mind, however, that you will be required to pay the entire amount upfront.
+But you will be required to pay the entire amount upfront.

-DreamHost is a self-hosted web hosting firm that presently hosts over 1.5 million websites throughout the world.
+DreamHost, a self-hosted web hosting firm that presently houses over 1.6 million websites throughout the world.
 Dreamhost provides a wide range of hosting options, including shared, WordPress, WooCommerce, and Cloud hosting, as well as VPS and Dedicated Server hosting.

-Additionally, DreamHost offers two shared hosting plans, one of which is the Shared Unlimited plan.
-However, it is only Shared Unlimited that, as the name suggests, offers unlimited hosting — unlimited websites, domains, bandwidth, and storage.
+DreamHost also offers two shared hosting plans, one of which is the Shared Unlimited plan.
+Although, it is only Shared Unlimited as the name suggests, offers unlimited hosting — unlimited websites, domains, bandwidth, and storage.